 Certainly they are way off in this case.
 He has listed the SERPs position for the site in question as being between 44 and 50, depending on the search term, whereas for a searcher in Ontario (or even Canada more generally), which is the geographical area of relevance, the site’s position is often 1 and never worse than 4 (depending on the term and whether it’s broad or in quotes).
 If the searcher adds the location Ontario explicitly in their search words, the position is always #1 (unless they also include the city, in which case it’s still never worse than 4).

-Just because you might use a particular phrase for a topic doesn't mean that's the way most people would phrase a search for the same thing.
-Especially if they are the target audience and you are not.
-You may not be aware of the topic's jargon.
+Just because you might use a particular phrase for a topic doesn’t mean that’s the way most people would phrase a search for the same thing.
+Especially if they’re the intended audience and you’re not.
+You may not be aware of the topic’s jargon.

 If you use the Google Keyword Research Tool, you can find out which phrase is used most frequently.

-In this case, the words "home" and "school" can be used in searches that have nothing to do with homeschooling, so it needs to be the phrase "home school" rather than simply the two separate words in a search together.
+In this case, the words “home” and “school” can be used in searches that have nothing to do with homeschooling, so it needs to be the exact phrase “home school” (using quotes to keep the words together) rather than simply the two separate words in the same search.
 In the Keyword Research Tool, you have to set the Match Type to Phrase rather than Broad.